HFMK03504U FM, Research Design and Empirical Methods - Seminar B; digital media culture, network, and society

 Content

 The seminar is complementary to the lecture “Research Design and Empirical Methods.”
-Our discussions will build on the lecture´s content and we will discuss follow-up questions.
-Yet, most importantly, you will prepare and conduct your own research project on the uses of the past in media with a case of your choice, which you will develop in groups throughout the seminar.
-In preparation, the seminar will deepen your knowledge of empirical research by us examining exemplary study designs and specific methods that you can then apply in your research.
-You will learn and deepen your knowledge on how to select methods that fit your research question best, how methods differ when it comes to qualitative, quantitative, and digital method approaches, and we will do exercises that will help you to put your knowledge into research practice.
+Our discussions will build on the lecture’s content, and we will discuss follow-up questions.
+Yet, most importantly, you will prepare and conduct your own research project on a socio-mediated scandal with a case of your choice, which you will develop in groups throughout the seminar.
+In preparation, the seminar will deepen your knowledge of empirical research by examining exemplary study designs and specific methods applied in the research of scandals.
+You will learn to apply your knowledge on how to decide which method fits a research question best, how methods differ when it comes to qualitative, quantitative, and computational approaches, and we will do exercises that will help you to put your knowledge into practice.

 Learning Outcome